apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

                   zk_watch_count  0
                   zk_ephemerals_count 0
                   zk_approximate_data_size    27
-                  zk_followers    4                   - only exposed by the Leader
+                  zk_learners    4                    - only exposed by the Leader
                   zk_synced_followers 4               - only exposed by the Leader
                   zk_pending_syncs    0               - only exposed by the Leader
                   zk_open_file_descriptor_count 23    - only available on Unix platforms